How Stress Affects The Skin

-The key affect that stress has on the skin is through inflammation.
-It is widely understood that there is a deep and powerful connection between the mind, skin and gut.
-When stressed, digestion in the gut can slow downwhich in turn affects the vitally important bacteria that we need to keep things moving.
+However, there is some interesting science behind stress and inflammation.
+It is now widely understood that there is a deep and powerful connection between the mind, skin and gut.
+Due to stress, digestion in the gut can slow down which in turn affects the vitally important bacteria that we need to keep things moving.

 When our gut slows down, it allows time for unhealthy bacteria to grow and can create an imbalance in our natural gut microbes – this leads to an issue known as Dysbioisis.
 When this happens, your intestines can become what they call ‘leaky’ causing a complete cascade of inflammation throughout the body.